-Error responses · Cloudflare Analytics API docs

 Error responses

-The GraphQL Analytics API is a RESTful API based on HTTPS requests and JSON responses and will return familiar HTTP status codes (e.g.,
+The GraphQL Analytics API is a RESTful API based on HTTPS requests and JSON responses, and will return familiar HTTP status codes (for example,

 404,